okamigarden/kamidots/README.md

 ## 📌 Overview

-This project is an ongoing development of our .config files, designed to be optimised for performance, gaming, usability, and aesthetics.
+This project is an ongoing development of our configuration files, designed to be optimised for performance, gaming, usability, and aesthetics.

 ## 🚀 Installation Script (EXPERIMENTAL)
 > [!CAUTION]